 With Craig’s extensive knowledge of the grouse and woodcock covers of Northern New Hampshire and the bird finding abilities of the championship caliber Wild Apple dogs, he now offers guided hunts to discriminating sportsmen and women from around the country.
 Craig is a New Hampshire licensed guide and one of just a few who specialize in grouse and woodcock hunting with pointing dogs.
 You are also welcome and encouraged to bring along your own bird dogs.

 Our hunting season runs from October first to the end of December although we are often snowed out sometime in December.
 The woodcock season runs from October 1 through November 14.
 New Hampshire offers a non-resident 3-day small game license that is all you need to hunt grouse.
 The addition of a free HIP number is required for woodcock hunting.
-The license in 2016 was under $30.00.
+The license in 2023 was around $30.00.